genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 :::tip code editors
 You're free to use any IDE or code editor you feel most comfortable with.
 Some of them, however, do not support syntax highlighting and IntelliSense for html inside JavaScript and TypeScript tagged template strings - like our HTML code in the `html<MarketdataComponent>` template.

 As a tip, search for extensions in your IDE to support that.
 That's usually called `lit` or `literal`.
+If you're using VSCode, a few suggestions:

+[FAST Snippets](https://marketplace.visualstudio.com/items?itemName=kingoftac.fast-snippets) to get commonly used conventions when creating FAST Components.

+[literally-html](https://marketplace.visualstudio.com/items?itemName=webreflection.literally-html) to get syntax highlighting and documentation in your html blocks.

+[es6-string-css](https://marketplace.visualstudio.com/items?itemName=bashmish.es6-string-css) to get syntax highlighting in your css blocks.

+[eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to get static analysis before building
 :::

 ### Adding attributes to the component